 Free music in the fresh air has become a staple of the season, and there are opportunities to enjoy just about every genre regularly at outdoor venues all around the DC-Metro.

-- The U.S. Air Force Band 2015 Summer Concert Series kicks off Friday, May 29, at 8pm, at the Air Force Memorial.
-After that, you can catch free performances all summer long at locales around the DC-Metro area, including other iconic spots like the Capitol steps and Sylvan Theater on the Washington Monument grounds.
+- The U.S. Air Force Band 2016 Summer Concert Series kicks off May 12 with a Chamber Players performance at The Lyceum.
+After that, you can catch free concerts all summer long at locales around the DC-Metro area, including iconic spots like the Air Force Memorial, Capitol steps, and Sylvan Theater on the Washington Monument grounds.
 Show times vary so be sure to check the U.S. Air Force Band website for the complete summer schedule.

 - All summer long, families can enjoy a variety of free fun at Rockville Town Square.
-Kids Night will be every Wednesday with live entertainment for the younger set (more info to come soon).
-And concerts for all ages on Friday evenings began May 1 and will run through September 4 — enjoy live music, good food, and beverages from 6:30-9:30pm.
+Concerts for all ages on Friday evenings began May 6 and will run through September 30 — enjoy live music, good food, and beverages from 6:30-9:30pm.

-- Starting July 16, Rock the Row returns to Pentagon Row through August 20.
-On Thursdays from 7-9pm, all are invited to the lounge on the new plaza for food samples and craft beer in the VIP section or to gather at one of the outdoor cafés while enjoying live music, giveaways, and merchant specials.
+- Rock at the Row returns to Pentagon Row Thursdays through August 25.
+From 7-9pm, all are invited to the lounge on the new plaza for food samples and craft beer in the VIP section or to gather at one of the outdoor cafés while enjoying live music, giveaways, and merchant specials.

 - You can kick-start your weekends at Tysons Corner Center’s Fresh Artists Concert Series, co-hosted by 94.7 Fresh FM and powered by Intelsat.
 Featuring “Fresh Artists,” the series has a little something for everyone.
-Grab a blanket and enjoy performances ranging from ballet to blues, folk to funk, and poetry to pop.
-This will run from July 26 – August 29.
+Grab a blanket and enjoy performances ranging from ballet to blues, folk to funk, poetry to pop.
+This will run from June 3 – July 26.

 Several stand-out events are anticipated around the area this time of year, celebrating everything from music to art & culture to neighborhoods to food.

-- Get folksy at Glen Echo Park May 30-31, when the annual Washington Folk Festival showcases the diversity of traditional music in Washington.
+- Get folksy at Glen Echo Park June 4-5, when the 36th Annual Washington Folk Festival showcases the diversity of traditional music in Washington.
 All of the artists hail from the DC area, but cultures from around the nation, as well as the world, will be represented through music, dance, crafts, and stories.
 The public is invited to enjoy the free festival that is renown in the folk community.

 - It sounds like a grown-ups-only event, but the Vintage Virginia Wine & Food Festival offers plenty of family fun, too.
-Taking place May 30-31 at Bull Run Park, festivities include wine tasting (of course), chef demos, food truck fare, live music, and a whole Family Tent with activities especially for kids.
+Taking place June 4-5 at Bull Run Park, festivities include wine tasting (of course), chef demos, food truck fare, live music, and a whole family-friendly area with activities especially for kids.

 - Every summer, the National Mall becomes stomping grounds of folks from around the globe to celebrate living cultural heritage and community traditions at the Smithsonian Folklife Festival.
-This year’s event will run from June 24-28 and July 1-5, celebrating Peruvian culture and heritage.
+This year’s event will run from June 29 – July 4 and July 7-9, celebrating Basque culture and heritage and the Sounds of California.

 - The annual Del Ray Music Festival is always a popular event.
-The date is still TBD, but count on a celebration of the Alexandria community with a day of food, games, and lots of kids’ activities along with a varied line-up of live entertainment.
+On July 23, count on a celebration of the Alexandria community with a day of food, games, and lots of kids’ activities along with a varied line-up of live entertainment.

 Big Screen Under the Stars